KWilson718/MiniatureCollectionManager/README.md

 ## Progress Made

 Miniature Collection Manager has full operation for Miniatures, as one can create all the parent objects to filter down to specific miniatures, as well as full Create, Read, Update, and Delete functionality on each miniature.

-Currently, progress is being made on the edit and delete functionality of Faction
+The same is true for Factions, which is a milestone since it sets off deletion of children objects as well.

-Moving forward, edit and delete functionality will be carried out to each form of entity within the data model, in order to allow for the most basic viability of this project.
+Currently, edit and delete functionality will be carried out to each form of entity within the data model (game and brand), in order to allow for the most basic viability of this project.

 Once that has been done, there will likely be some rulesets placed on each field, as to prevent harmful data from being injected into them.